Can (band): 1960s

-Can accepted an invitation from art collector Christoph Vohwinkel to move into his castle, Schloss Nörvenich, and use it as a recording studio.
+At invitation of Vohwinkel, they moved to Schloss Nörvenich, where they established a recording studio Inner Space.
 There, they recorded their debut album, Monster Movie (1969).
 It contained new versions of two songs previously recorded for Prepared to Meet Thy Pnoom, "Father Cannot Yell" and "Outside My Door".
 Monster Movie received acclaim.

 During one live performance, Mooney shouted "upstairs, downstairs" for three hours, even after Can had stopped playing.
 On his psychiatrist's advice, with this episode being diagnosed as a mental breakdown, he left Can and returned to the US at the end of 1969.
 He made his last recordings with Can that December.
 In 1970, Czukay and Liebezeit found a young Japanese expatriate, Damo Suzuki, busking outside a Munich café, and they invited him to join their performance that night at the Blow Up club.
 He subsequently replaced Mooney as their lead vocalist.

 In 1970, Can and Cat Stevens recorded music for the soundtrack to the film Deep End (1970); Can contributed the fourteen-and-a-half-minutes psychedelic opus "Mother Sky", which was utilized throughout the film's Soho sequence.
 It was simultaneously released on Can's Soundtracks (1970) album alongside other music they had recorded for films.